 Danny M. Cohen, Ph.
 D. is a learning scientist, fiction writer, and human rights artist.

-Danny is a selected artist for Brushes With Cancer, a project of Twist Out Cancer.
+Danny is a selected artist for Brushes With Cancer, a program of Twist Out Cancer.
 He is also a singer-songwriter and a member of They Won't Win.
 Born and raised in London, Danny lives in Chicago with his husband and their daughter.